Documentation

 Available nowComing next

-Match imports, functions, calls, types, symbols, and the whole review.Metavariable patterns for matching code shapes.
+Match imports, functions, calls, types, symbols, files, and the whole review.Metavariable patterns for matching code shapes.

-Filter with conditions over import paths, call reachability, and structure.Autofix that rewrites the flagged code for you.
+Filter with conditions over import paths, call reachability, structure, and file class.Autofix that rewrites the flagged code for you.

 Reusable conditions, fixed severities, deterministic findings, four languages.Rules that carry their own tests.